How to manage end-of-life solar PV

 Restrictions on the exportation of solar PV

-There are restrictions and laws relating to the exportation of solar PV panels that are not working.
-Installers should think carefully about choosing to sell second-hand panels for export as this may be illegal.
+There are restrictions and laws governing the export of unusable solar PV panels.
+Installers should think carefully about selling second-hand panels for export, as exporting panels that are non-compliant, unsafe or considered e-waste may be illegal.

 For more information, see the Australian Government Department of Climate Change, Energy, the Environment and Water website.